 - Never Compromise Safety: Accidents in the warehouse carry personal, financial, and business risks.
 Safety measures should be considered as a priority with escalation plans outlined for all personal.

 - Employee Training: Processes and systems like Warehouse Management Systems (WMS) are only as good as their adoption.
 Identifying trainers or Subject Matter Experts (SMEs) that understand the technology used in the warehouse and understand the larger business implications of the different steps in a process is important.
 Periodic training such as Lunch and Learns to refresh on processes can be useful.

 - Identify Your Key Performance Indicators (KPIs): For order processing, pick speed and accuracy rate are important.
 For warehouse inbound flows, dock utilization and dock-to-stock time is essential in identifying bottlenecks.
 Remember the first step is creating benchmarks based on the KPIs you want to track.

 - Warehouse Flow: With the rise of omnichannel warehouses, and with the goal to handle diverse workflows under one roof, warehouses should look at implementing FAST principles.
 These four main themes include Flow, Accessibility, Space, and Throughput which can greatly increase the efficiency of any warehouse when paired with the right technology.

-Once a 3PL warehouse has outlined its foundational elements, operations can begin evaluating the specific receiving functional elements they wish to improve.
-Optimizing receiving processes happens as much before inventory arrives at the warehouse dock as when the receipt occurs.
+Once a 3PL warehouse has outlined its foundational elements, operations can begin evaluating the specific warehouse receiving best practices functional elements they wish to improve.
+Optimizing receiving processes happen as much before inventory arrives at the warehouse dock as when the receipt occurs.

 Pre-arrival Optimization Checklist